jholland918/gtk-sharp-samples/README.md

 I’m sharing this code because I have noticed that sometimes simple working examples can be hard to find for gtk-sharp.

-So far all of these samples were created using MonoDevelop.
+So far all of these samples were created with MonoDevelop making use of its GUI designer, Stetic.

 License
 -------